 Success Story: A client’s e-commerce site had over 200 broken internal links that were hurting their search rankings.
 Using Screaming Frog, we identified and fixed all issues in one afternoon.
 Their organic traffic increased by 23% within six weeks, partly due to improved internal link structure.

 Don’t overlook browser extensions either.
 Tools like “Check My Links” for Chrome can quickly scan any webpage you’re viewing and highlight broken links in red.
-It’s perfect for content creators who want to verify their links before publishing.
+That’s perfect for content creators who want to verify their links before publishing.

-Scheduled Monitoring
+Scheduled monitoring

 Pro Insight: Research on why broken links matter shows that fixing broken links can significantly benefit your SEO efforts, particularly for professional service websites where credibility is foremost.